 Key 4 deals with the necessity of fiercely protecting your marriage.
 In this key, we will share the "hedges of protection" we have placed around ourselves to protect the fidelity of our marriage.
+This is our Marriage Manifesto.

-We encourage you to incorporate similar "hedges" in your marriage.
+We encourage you to incorporate similar "hedges" in your marriage...